argmaps/Backbone.Associations/README.md

 });
 ```
 2. Associations are declared in a chained, sentence-like API, rather
    than by passing in an options hash.
-TODO: example comparing syntax
+TODO: example showing and comparing syntax; in the meantime, please see the specs.

 # Usage
 To use Backbone-Associative,